In this review, we will be comparing SuperCenter XL and R2c, two Center Channel speakers from GoldenEar and KEF.

 Impedance and Sensitivity

-GoldenEar SuperCenter XL and R2c have the same Impedance of 8 ohms but where they differ is the sensitivity levels.
-GoldenEar SuperCenter XL sensitivity is rated at 91 dB and the R2c's is at 87 dB.
+SuperCenter XL and R2c have the same Impedance of 8 ohms but where they differ is the sensitivity levels.
+SuperCenter XL sensitivity is rated at 91 dB and the R2c's is at 87 dB.
 This 4 dB difference makes the GoldenEar SuperCenter XL a more sensitive speaker compared to KEF R2c, hence will play louder with the same amount of watts.

 Sensitivity